Code-Institute-Submissions/MS1_EliteBJJ/README.md

 All code passed validation tests from the [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) validation websites.

+Originally there was an issue with the HTML code, the iframe frameborder attribute was showing as obsolete, this was resolved by using CSS intsead of the frameborder attribute, solution found here [Simply Testable - frameborder](http://help.simplytestable.com/errors/html-validation/the-x-attribute-on-the-y-element-is-obsolete-use-css-instead/the-frameborder-attribute-on-the-iframe-element-is-obsolete-use-css-instead/)

 _Images_

 I used [Tiny Png](https://tinypng.com/) to compress the images, once done this reduced the loading time for the website.

+_Other_

+The following issues came up during the development and continuous review of the website:

+Top of content was being hidden by navbar, this was resolved using this as a guide: [Stackoverflow - navbar issue](https://stackoverflow.com/questions/10336194/top-nav-bar-blocking-top-content-of-the-page)
+Items such as the contact form were not always displaying centrally as intended, resolved using this as a guide: [Anna Greaves bootstrap guide](https://ajgreaves.github.io/bootstrap-grid-demo/)

 ## Deployment